 Williamsburg Technical College neither recruits nor attracts out-of-state students, and in the past six years, there have been less than three or four who have attended the college.
-The graph to the left, however, reflects a 200 percent increase in tuition and fees for these few students since 1999.
+The graph below, however, reflects a 200 percent increase in tuition and fees for these few students since 1999.